How Madeleine McCann search at reservoir unfolded and what police found

 Using sniffer dogs to hunt the surrounding grassland for clues, detectives in a rigid-hull inflatable boat also examined the water.

-A no-fly zone in place in the skies overhead allowed police drones to survey the region undisturbed.

-A track leading to the search area was cordoned off with police tape and marked vehicles from Portugal’s National Republican Guard.
+A no-fly zone was put in place in the skies overhead, allowing police drones to survey the region undisturbed and a track leading to the search area was cordoned off with police tape and guarded by marked vehicles from Portugal’s National Republican Guard.

 What appeared to be evidence bags were removed from the scene.